vinas94/RainAustralia/README.md

 <br>

 <div align="justify">
 Key performance metrics of the retrained LSTM using a minority class weight of 2 are displayed in Fig 2.
 Similarly to the previous model, most of the training happened in the first 100 epochs.
 However, this time, test data accuracy and loss curves are more volatile.
 The confusion matrix shows a significant improvement for the minority class - 12p.p. increase in the true positive rate.
 Though that comes at a cost of 5p.p. for the true negative rate.
-Classification report in Table 2 summarises the model performance.
+The classification report in Table 2 summarises the model performance.
 The key metric - average F1 score - improved by 1p.p.
 Not a major improvement but still welcoming.
 Most importantly though, the delta of the class conditional precision, recall and F1 scores got smaller.
 F1 score for the minority group increased by 3p.p.
 </div>

                     precision    recall  f1-score   support